Indigenous Accommodation Scholarship (IAS)

 View the Coursework Scholarship Office’s Scholarships and Grants Terms and Condition (PDF 464kb, 30p) and the Commonwealth Indigenous Student Assistance Grants Guidelines 2017.

-- Demonstrated commitment and participation with the RMIT Aboriginal and Torres Strait Islander community
+- must demonstrate continued commitment and participation with the RMIT Aboriginal and Torres Strait Islander community by either attending one social or one cultural activity through Ngarara Willim Centre per semester.

-- Completion of a survey at the beginning of each semester that includes providing continued financial and residency eligibility
+- must complete a survey at the beginning of each semester that includes providing continued financial and residency eligibility

 If eligible, you can also apply for: